holyavkin/Public/codex.md

 ### 1. Metabeliefs
 Beliefs about beliefs.

-- Beliefs are words/rules/affirmations/story/brain-apps/lines-of-codes that runs our lives. #Note: From this point I will call believe as a "word".
+- Beliefs are words/rules/affirmations/story/brain-apps/lines-of-codes that runs our lives. #Note: From this point I will call belief as "words".
 - By changing my "word set" I change my behaviour.
+Why?
+Beliefs -> Behaviour -> Habit -> Character -> Destiny

 - This document's purpose is to capture my words about anything, analyze them and change to the most appropriate according to my final goal & choosen path.
 - This document's benefits grow in a compound interest kind of way, over time, as words course correct over time, and build on one another.
 - It's always incomplete and out of date.
-- Beliefs determine our behavior.
+- Words determine our behavior.
 - Some of these words will be proven wrong.
 Some won't be proven wrong but will be wrong anyway.
 - I’m open to changing my mind at any time about any belief by getting new insights, evidence, persuasion, or chance.
 - I believe words are best categorized into five types: words about beliefs (metabeliefs, i.e. this one), words about the world (how reality seems to be, the meaning of reality, opinions about how myself and others should approach life), words about others, words about myself, and words about the future (predictions about how things will be in the future).